Ariel Ureta

-Biography
+Juan Ariel Muñoz Ureta ([aɾˈjɛl ʊˈrɛtɐ]; born November 5, 1946) is a Filipino comedian, actor and TV host.
+Ureta is a comedic icon in the Philippines during the 60's and the 70's.
+He has done many Filipino films.
+This includes Zoom Zoom Superman, Si Popeye at iba pa, Jack en Poy, Kasal, Kasali, Kasalo, Sakal, Sakali, Saklolo, Kimmy Dora and its sequel and Of All The Things.

+Career

-Early career
+Early years

 Ureta's first movie was Zoom Zoom Superman a fantasy comedy movie with the former child wonder Niño Muhlach in 1973, followed by his next comedy movie, Si Popeye ATBP Movie was also released the same year.
-On television, he co-hosted the mid-day variety show Noontime Matinee with Tina Revilla over GMA-7 which was later became, Ariel con Tina over BBC-2 (now ABS-CBN 2).
+On television, he co-hosted the mid-day variety show Noontime Matinee with Tina Revilla over GMA-7 which later became, Ariel con Tina over BBC-2 (now ABS-CBN 2).
 He also hosted Ariel and Co after 6 in the same television network.
 He also hosted a variety show called Patok na Patok was formerly aired on MBS 4 (now PTV 4) from 1975 to 1977.